plfa/plfa.github.io/src/plfa/part2/Inference.lagda.md

 to inherited or vice versa are dropped.

-We confirm that the erasure of the type derivations in this chapter yield the corresponding inherently typed terms from the earlier chapter:
+We confirm that the erasure of the type derivations in this chapter yield the corresponding intrinsically-typed terms from the earlier chapter:
 ```
 _ : ∥ ⊢2+2 ∥⁺ ≡ DB.2+2